vincentbernat/Kitero/docs/intro.rst

 ---------

-Kitérő should be installed on a router featuring several output interfaces to access Internet.
+Kitérő should be installed on a router featuring several output interfaces to access Internet and acting as a default router for a batch of users.
 The user will connect to Kitérő web interface to choose her output interface (e.g broadband, ADSL, modem) and an associated QoS (e.g 100 MBps, 50 MBps, 10 MBps with additional latency).
 Kitérő will configure the router to let the packets from the user flow through the choosen interface and apply the appropriate QoS.
+The user can choose another interface if needed.
+If the user close the web interface, it will be disconnected after some configurable timeout.

 *Kitérő* means "railroad switch" in Hungarian.